 Describing and applying practices relating to Agile requirements management

-Those who are already familiar with Agile Project Management (AgilePM) will notice that AgileBA contains a number of similar elements, including many of the same products, processes, and philosophies.
-However, it is important to note that AgileBA frames factors like facilitated workshops, prioritization, timeboxes, modeling and prototyping, business cases, and so on in relation to the skills and expertise of the business analyst role.
-In contrast, other Agile approaches tend to focus on either project management of software development.
+If you are already familiar with Agile Project Management (AgilePM), , you may notice that AgileBA contains a number of similar elements, including many of the same products, processes, and philosophies.
+However, it is important to note that AgileBA frames shared elements in relation to the skills and expertise of the business analysis role.
+This can include examples like facilitated workshops, prioritization, timeboxes, modeling and prototyping, and business cases.
+In contrast, other Agile approaches tend to focus on either project management or software development.

 A qualified AgileBA practitioner can offer a number of benefits to a business, including: